-The OPTN Board of Directors recently approved the Thoracic Organ Transplantation Committee's (Committee) Modification to the Adult Heart Allocation proposal during their December 2016.
+The OPTN/UNOS Board of Directors recently approved the Thoracic Organ Transplantation Committee's (Committee) Proposal to Modify the Adult Heart Allocation System during its December 2016 meeting.
 During the development of the proposal, the Committee received feedback from the heart transplant community during both rounds of public comment voicing concerns that adult congenital heart disease (ACHD) candidates may be disadvantaged by the proposed policy.
-The Committee considered the following issues in congenital heart disease (CHD) candidates:
+The Committee considered the implications of the new policy on ACHD candidates:

-- Higher urgency statuses are device-driven - Variability in review board decision-making for ACHD exception requests - Challenging to objectively quantify severity of illness
+- Higher urgency statuses are device-driven and ACHD candidates are often not eligible for devices - Variability in review board decision-making for ACHD exception requests - Challenging to objectively quantify severity of illness

-The Committee acknowledged that some ACHD candidates may have higher mortality and may not be candidates for mechanical support options, but ultimately did not change proposed policy.
-Short-term, the exception and review process will accommodate these candidates, who can apply for an exception in any status as their medical urgency and potential for benefit would warrant.
-The Committee recognized that CHD expertise may be inconsistent across the regional review boards (RRBs), thus potentially making evaluation and award of ACHD exception requests vulnerable to variability.
-To help mitigate these inconsistencies, the Committee created guidance for the RRBs with the goal of outlining objective criteria to standardize the evaluation and decision-making of ACHD exception requests.
+The Committee acknowledged that some ACHD candidates may have higher mortality and may not be candidates for mechanical support options, but ultimately did not change proposed policy due to lack of objective data to support these assumptions.
+In the short-term, the exception and review process will accommodate these candidates, who can apply to the RB for an exception in any status as their medical urgency and potential for benefit would warrant.
+The Committee recognized that ACHD expertise may be inconsistent across the RBs, thus potentially making evaluation and award of ACHD exception requests vulnerable to variability.
+To help mitigate these inconsistencies, the Committee created guidance for the RBs with the goal of outlining objective criteria to standardize the evaluation and decision-making of ACHD exception requests.

-This proposal aligns with the OPTN strategic goal of improving equity in access to transplants by providing objective criteria to RRBs, potentially making evaluation and award of exception requests for ACHD candidates more consistent, especially for those boards that lack a CHD expert.
+This proposal aligns with the OPTN strategic goal of improving equity in access to transplant by providing objective criteria to RBs, potentially making evaluation and award of exception requests for ACHD candidates more consistent, especially for those boards that lack a CHD expert.
 In addition, developing standardized exception criteria creates an intelligible pathway for more medically urgent ACHD candidates to obtain access to higher urgency statuses, under which they may be transplanted more quickly, thereby potentially reducing waitlist mortality for those candidates.